LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

 ## Testing

 We use pytest for testing.
-Write tests for any new functionality.
+Please write tests for any new functionality.

 ### Running Tests